Smogg22/CI-CD-app-deployment/README.md

 # Description #

-From a git repository filled with an app divided in micro-services.
+From a git repository of an app divided in micro-services: https://gitlab.com/ma.it.consulting/projet-fil-rouge-neosoft.git

-https://gitlab.com/ma.it.consulting/projet-fil-rouge-neosoft.git

 We created one AWS CodeCommit (github repository) each in order to create pipeline for continuous integration and development.